bbcarchdev/res_moodle_stack/README.md

 ## Development

-To run the stack for development purposes, you need to ensure that the following domain names resolve to 127.0.0.1 on your machine:
+To run the stack for development purposes, you need to ensure that the following domain name resolves to 127.0.0.1 on your machine:

-    pluginservice
     moodle

 This can be done by editing your hosts file (e.g. /etc/hosts on a Linux